stlgaits/bilemo/docs/README.md

 Each product belongs  to a Category (e.g. phone, tablet, accessory).

-### Accounts

-An account is a BileMo customer - it is usually a company.

 ### Customers

 A customer is a physical person, someone who's purchased a product.
 Each Customer belongs to an Account.